How we use and collect private information

-- All purchases are processed by Gumroad, our ecommerce platform and we never have access to your credit card information.
+- All purchases are processed by our payment provider and we never have access to your credit card information.
 To comply with EU Digital VAT law, they may need to collect additional information about your location (through IP and/or billing address information).

 Where we store your information #

 If you contact us or we work together, your information may be stored and/or processed through our: